 #6 – Compliance and Policies.
 Your employee handbook will provide the details on policies and answer a lot of questions.
 You don’t need to review each policy but discuss some that are highly relevant.
 Consider topics such as sick time, vacation, work schedule/start times, cell phone or internet usage, rewards/recognition opportunities and performance feedback.
 Also, include policies that apply to their specific job.

 #7 – Performance Expectations.
 While you likely discussed and shared the job description during the hiring process, this is a good time to touch on goals and how you measure success.

 #8 – Your Commitment to Improvement.
 Orientation is the perfect time to convey your commitment to continuous improvement and learning.
 In doing so, new employees feel comfortable asking questions to obtain the information they need to learn, problem solve and make decisions.

 An orientation process takes time and commitment.
-However, it will make a significant difference in how quickly your new employee becomes productive and makes an impact.
+However, it will make a significant difference in how quickly your new employee becomes productive and makes an impact — something most employees absolutely want.
 When done right, it is a win-win for everyone.

 How can personalized advice and coaching help you reach your business and professional goals?
 Let’s start with a conversation about what’s working and not working in your business.
 Click here to schedule a free 30-minute phone consultation today.